Undergraduate Program Information

 Survey courses explore specific religious traditions such as Buddhism, Christianity and Hinduism in their cultural contexts, and specific topics, such as the nature of religious experience and ritual.
 Advanced undergraduate seminars examine theoretical frameworks and methodologies, and allow students to do field work.

-Currently, the Department has 166 majors.
 Graduates of the program have entered into diverse fields such as teaching, management, social work, counseling, archaeology and historical research.
 Several work abroad in nongovernmental organizations, or teaching.
 Others have chosen to pursue their interests further in MA and PhD programs, some becoming university professors.

 students typically take two Religion and Culture courses, choosing the ones

 that suit their interest and timetable.
 All 100 level R&C courses are